radicle-dev/radicle-surf/docs/denotational-design.md

-getDirectory :: Browser a Directory μ getDirectory = do hist <- get fromHistory <- ask pure $ fromHistory hist
+getDirectory :: Browser a Directory μ getDirectory = do hist <- get applySnapshot <- ask pure $ applySnapshot hist

 -- We modify the history by changing the internal history state. switchHistory :: ([a] -> [a]) -> Browser a b